 Going back and forth to the charger takes a bit of time, but the walk is healthy.
 However, driving in vain to find all charger sockets in use is annoying.
 For commercial chargers, you can usually look up their availability status online before going, but not all chargers are commercial, as we’ll get to later.
 In practice, sharing a limited number of public chargers takes a bit of foresight.
 If I know I’m going on a long trip, I start trying to charge up to 100% a few days in advance, so there’s time to come back later if the chargers are all in use the first time around.
 Another option would be to use fast-chargers (more) on the trip, but the IONIQ’s fast-charging speed is not as good as many other EVs in that regard.

 You shouldn’t block a public charger if you’re not using it — that is etiquette and usually also part of parking regulations.
 But it can also make using public destination chargers a hassle.
-If you plug in to charge late in the evening, it might be that the charging will be done in the middle of the night.
+If you plug in to charge late in the evening, it might be that the charging will finish in the middle of the night.
 Do you get up to move the car in the middle of the night?
 Do you skip charging altogether?
 (Probably not.)
 Do you pick up your car some time the next morning, hoping to get there before the parking attendant and other EV drivers in need of some juice?
 (Perhaps.)
 I try to plan my charging so I don’t block the charger unnecessarily, but it’s not always practical to do so, neither for me nor other EV drivers.

 For EVs to become mainstream, I think the charging situation needs to become easier and require much less planning.
 As a start, the parking rules could be relaxed so the parking-only-while-charging requirement doesn’t apply at night.
 Ideally there should be enough parking spaces that you could leave your car some extra time after charging finishes while someone else could take over the socket you used.
 Such a grace period would also be helpful when you want to charge to 100%, because the car’s estimation of when the charging will finish can be a bit off.